-My wife Marcela and I left had just left Powers Hamburgers in Fort Wayne, Indiana with the next stop on my All About The Burger book signing tour being Henry’s Hamburgers in Benton Harbor, Michigan.
-Now, I’ve only seen Henry’s Hamburgers in pictures so my excitement level is rising as we approach.
-I’m then humbled when I see the bottom half of the sign normally reserved for specials etc. says “Sef Gonzalez Book Signing Today 2 to 4“.
+My wife Marcela and I left had just left Powers Hamburgers in Fort Wayne, Indiana, with the next stop on my All About The Burger book signing tour being Henry’s Hamburgers in Benton Harbor, Michigan.
+Now, I’ve only seen Henry’s Hamburgers in pictures, so my excitement level is rising as we approach.
+I’m then humbled when I see the bottom half of the sign, which generally has specials etc. says “Sef Gonzalez Book Signing Today 2 to 4“.
 Wow, shoutout to Henry’s Hamburgers for that.

-Henry’s had a couple of hundred restaurants at its peak in the early 1960s (including a one in my hometown of Westchester, Florida and another in Hialeah, Florida) when fast food restaurants were spreading like wildfire.
+Henry’s had a couple of hundred restaurants at its peak in the early 1960s (including a one in my hometown of Westchester, Florida, and another in Hialeah, Florida) when fast-food restaurants were spreading like wildfire.
 This one in Benton Harbor is the last of its kind.
-The company was founded by Bresler’s Ice Cream Company in 1954 and this particular location opened up shop in April of 1959.
-Dave Slavicek and a business partner purchased it in 1983 and he became the full owner in 2006.
-Dave along with his son Mark Slavicek who runs the day to day operations of Henry’s are hamburger heroes who have kept this landmark chugging along.
+Bresler’s Ice Cream Company founded Henry’s Hamburgers in 1954, and this particular location opened up shop in April of 1959.
+Dave Slavicek and a business partner purchased it in 1983, and he became the full owner in 2006.
+Dave, along with his son Mark Slavicek who runs the day to day operations of Henry’s are hamburger heroes who have kept this landmark chugging along.

-I had some time before the signing started so I took a seat and was able to enjoy my Double Cheeseburger as I spoke to Mark about Henry’s Hamburgers.
+I had some time before the signing started, so I took a seat and was able to enjoy my Double Cheeseburger as I spoke to Mark about Henry’s Hamburgers.
 I was mid-Apple Turnover when he brought out the original operating manual for Henry’s Hamburgers.
-I was peechless.
-My first thought was to take it, run out the door, jump in my car and drive back to Miami with it.
-After coming to my senses, I became totally immersed in it then Dave Slavicek showed up.
+I was speechless.
+My first thought was to take it, run out the door, jump in my car, and drive back to Miami with it.
+After coming to my senses, I became immersed in it; then, Dave Slavicek showed up.
 We all had a great talk about Henry’s and hamburgers in general.
 What a great day to be a hamburger fan that was for me.